m4rz910/NYISOToolkit/README.md

 # NYISOData
 Tool for accessing power system data from the New York Independent System Operator.
+With one line of code you have data ready to analyze with Pandas.
 Source: http://mis.nyiso.com/public/

 Datasets Currently Supported: